JimGaleForce/AdoExtension/README.md

 ADO line highlighter : Jim Gale

-In the Search box, type in the words you want to have rows highlighted when present.
+In the Search box, type in the words you want to have rows highlighted when present, but do not press Enter.
 Separate (or) words with commas, separate (and) words with '+'.

 Example: [bracket indicates inside the search box]